AutoResearch/autora/docs/contribute/index.md

 - Snake case for variables and modules: `example_name`, `example_module.py`
 - Camel case for class names: `ExampleClass`
 - Camel case with spaces for Jupyter notebooks: `Example Notebook.ipynb`
-- Write docstrings for all public modules, functions, classes, and methods.
+- Write docstrings for all public modules, functions, classes, methods, and at the top of each file.

 ### Documentation Style